Serving male students

 A 1996 study of male university students in the Boston area reported that 18% of men were sexually abused before the age of 16.4

 All survivors that use SHARPP services have the right to respectful treatment of confidential information.
-All information and records pertaining to you will be kept confidential in accordance with NH RSA 173-C;
+All information and records pertaining to you will be kept confidential in accordance with NH RSA 173-C.

 Male victims may face unique hurdles in reporting the crime and getting the medical assistance and emotional support they need and deserve.
 Male sexual assault survivors may believe that the police, medical professionals, and even sexual assault support center advocates will be insensitive to their experience because they are men.

 Male rape victims suffer a similar fear that female rape victims face -- that people will believe the myth that they may have enjoyed being raped.
 Some men may believe they were not raped or that they gave consent because they became sexually aroused, had an erection, or ejaculated during the sexual assault.
 These are normal, involuntary physiological reactions.
-It does not mean that the victim wanted to be raped or sexually assaulted, or that the survivor enjoyed the traumatic experience.
+It does not mean that the survivor wanted to be raped or sexually assaulted, or that the survivor enjoyed the traumatic experience.
 Sexual arousal does not necessarily mean there was consent.

 There are many reasons that male victims do not come forward and report being raped, but perhaps the biggest reason for many males is the fear of being perceived as homosexual.
 However, male sexual assault has nothing to do with the sexual orientation of the attacker or the victim, just as a sexual assault does not make the victim/survivor gay, bisexual or heterosexual.
-It is a violent crime that affects heterosexual men as much as gay men.
+It is a violent crime that affects heterosexual men as much as LGBTQ+ men.

 Sexual Harassment & Rape Prevention Program (SHARPP) www.unh.edu/sharpp 603-862-3494